Where should you live in Ireland?

 Ireland at a glance — Census 2022

-The metrics that predict area quality
+Metrics that show area quality

 Areas with the highest employment rates